 The “simple search” no longer returns audio and video in search results.
 Almost all of our video and audio content relates to articles.
 You can find these embedded in articles, or included as related content.

 You will find detailed tips about searching on this page.

 Charging for archived content helps the journal to defray some of its open access publishing costs.
-You can access the entire archive on bmj.com, dating back to 1840, by taking out a personal or institutional subscription.
+You can access the entire archive on thebmj.com, dating back to 1840, by taking out a personal or institutional subscription.

 The best way is via the homepage, where we have an image of the current print issue cover and a list to the table of contents.

-Please see our resources page: http://www.bmj.com/about-bmj/resources-subscribers
+Please see our page for subscribers.

 Any VAT payable is calculated for you online.
 Online access for customers in the UK and EU is subject to UK VAT at the standard rate.